 By default, Pop-up Blocker is enabled.
 To turn Pop-up Blocker off, follow these steps:

-- Open Internet Explorer, and then click Internet Options on the Tools menu to open the Internet Options panel;
+- In Internet Explorer, select Internet Options on the Tools menu to open the Internet Options panel;

 - Click on the Privacy tab;

 - Uncheck Turn on Pop-up Blocker to turn the pop-up blocker off;

 - Close the Internet Options panel.